-Say goodbye to the magical landscapes of Cappadocia and drive around 3 to 4 hours to Ankara.
+Say goodbye to Cappadocia and drive around 3 to 4 hours to Ankara.
 Historically known as Angora, Ankara is the capital of Turkey and the country's second-largest city after Istanbul.
-Upon arrival, you will visit the Anatolian Civilizations Museum, a museum that has drawn worldwide acclaim for its unparalleled collection of artifacts from all the civilisations that have occupied Anatolia throughout history and pre-history, including the Hittites, Urartians and Phrygians.
+Upon arrival, you will visit the Anatolian Civilizations Museum, a museum that has drawn worldwide acclaim for its unparalleled collection of artifacts from all the civilisations that have occupied Anatolia throughout history and prehistory, including the Hittites, Urartians and Phrygians.
 Afterwards, visit the colossal Mausoleum of Ataturk, the burial place of the national hero who founded the modern Republic of Turkey.

 Ankara - The capital city is centrally located on the Anatolian Plateau at an elevation just under 1,000 metres.
-This humble town crowned with an imposing citadel of reddish-brown Ankara stone was proclaimed capital by Kemal Ataturk in 1923.
-Today Ankara is Turkey's second-largest city with a population of over six million.
+This humble town crowned with an imposing citadel of reddish-brown Ankara stone was proclaimed capital by Kemal